ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 <br>

-Now, You can continue normally with implementing the Tokenizer web component or based on the time factor - skip forward to the final step:
+Now, you can continue normally with implementing the Tokenizer web component or based on the time factor - skip forward to the final step:
 - Next: [Develop `Tokenizer` web component](./3_Develop_Tokenizer.md)
 - Final: [Use `Token` and `Tokenizer` web components in the Smart Store application](./4_Use_in_Smart_Store_app.md)